 • Avoid topics they don’t know much about or reflect badly on them

 • Use clear, efficient, logical, well formulated words, concrete examples

-Pitfalls: May not have a real message – being strong on style but low on content or having an actual point.
+Pitfalls: May not have a real message – being strong on style but low on content or not having an actual point.

 Use language to: advertise, exclaim, motivate, perform, promote